indiragothi/DevRev-Snap-In-Development-Challenge/README.md

 # DevRev Snap-In Development Challenge

-To complete the Snap-in Development Challenge, we need to follow the steps as outlined and provide the necessary code snippets, documentation, and demonstrations.
-Here's the full solution in the required format:
+To complete the Snap-in Development Challenge, I developed a comprehensive solution and uploaded the full code to GitHub, including detailed documentation and code snippets for easy integration and functionality enhancement:

 ### Step 1 : Utilizing the DevRev API